presnick/ProgramsInformationPeople/_sources/AdvancedAccumulation/exercises.rst

    myTests().main()

 Use zip and map or a list comprehension to make a list consisting the maximum value for each position.
+For L1, L2, and L3, you would end up with a list [4, 5, 3, 5].

 .. activecode:: zip_exercise_2